 The Office of Drinking Water (ODW) works to ensure that the drinking water in Delaware meets or exceeds the requirements of the Safe Drinking Water Act (SDWA).
 This is accomplished through the review and approval of plans for new or improved water treatment systems and/or new or improved distribution systems.
-ODW also conducts all the monitoring for 98% of the public water systems (ten systems conduct their own monitoring and forward the results to ODW).
-ODW staff also inspect water systems, provide technical assistance, respond and handle emergencies, review monitoring results to ensure compliance with the SDWA and take enforcement actions when necessary.
+ODW staff also inspects water systems, provides technical assistance, responds to and handles emergencies, reviews monitoring results to ensure compliance with the SDWA and takes enforcement actions when necessary.
 Additionally, ODW provides training to water system operators and owners regarding system operation and compliance with rules and regulations.
-The Office of Drinking Water contracts with Delaware Technical and Community College and the Delaware Rural Water Association to provide training to water systems operators.
+The Office of Drinking Water contracts with the Environmental Training Center at Delaware Technical and Community College and the Delaware Rural Water Association to provide training to water systems operators.

-The State Laboratory performs water analyses for water quality parameters as outlined in the SDWA.
+The Division of Public Health Laboratory performs water analyses for water quality parameters as outlined in the SDWA.
+The Office of Drinking Water also contracts with private laboratories for analysis of some regulated parameters.

-Operations Budget Information Inspections 152 Total Budget \$ 1,295,636 Plans & Specifications Reviewed 135 Federal Budget \$ 521,500 Projects requesting DWSRF funding 17 State Budget \$ 774,136 Infrastructure Investment Money Available \$10,904,794 Number of Staff Authorized 19
+Operations Budget Information Inspections 145 Total Budget \$ 1,311,703 Plans & Specifications Reviewed 140 Federal Budget \$ 521,400 Projects requesting DWSRF funding 17 State Budget \$ 790,303 Infrastructure Investment Money Available \$11,224,113 Number of Staff Authorized 24.75

 Training Provided

 Number

-Certified Operators 475
+Certified Operators 544

-Training classes offered 98
+Training classes offered 152

-Operators Trained 828
+Operators Trained 1,013

-MCL (mg/l) MCLs Treatment Techniques Significant Monitoring/Reporting
+MCL (mg/l) MC CLs Treatment Techniques Significant Monitoring/Reporting

 Number of Violations Number of Systems With Violations Number of Violations Number of Systems With Violations Number of Violations Number of Systems With Violations

 Organic Contaminants

 1,1,1-Trichloroethane 0.2 0 0 0 0

 1,1,2-Trichloroethane .005 0 0 0 0

 1,1-Dichloroethylene 0.007 0 0 0 0

 1,2,4-Trichlorobenzene .07 0 0 0 0

 1,2-Dibromo-3- chloropropane (DBCP) 0.0002 0 0 0 0

 1,2-Dichloroethane 0.005 0 0 0 0

 1,2-Dichloropropane 0.005 0 0 0 0

-2,3,7,8-TCDD (Dioxin) $3x10^{-8}$ 0 0 0 0
+2,3,7,8-TCDD (Dioxin) 3x10 -8 0 0 0 0

 2,4,5-TP 0.05 0 0 0 0

 2,4-D 0.07 0 0 0 0

 Acrylamide 0 0

 Alachlor 0.002 0 0 0 0

 Atrazine 0.003 0 0 0 0

 Benzene 0.005 0 0 0 0

 Benzo[a]pyrene 0.0002 0 0 0 0

 Carbofuran 0.04 0 0 0 0